 Creating a Glowing Neon Effect Using Shapes

-Step 1: The neon effect can be effectively displayed using a dark-colored, or otherwise black background.
-Produce a dark background by sketching a rectangle and filling it with black color.
-With the use of the pen tool (likewise if you wish to sketch with a free hand, the brush or the pencil tool would do), produce a square shape that has an outline.
+Step 1: Using a dark or black background, the neon effect can be effectively displayed.
+Produce a dark background by sketching a rectangle and filling it with black colour.
+With the pen tool (likewise, if you wish to sketch with a free hand, the brush or the pencil tool would do), produce a square shape with an outline.
 For this instance, we are sketching a leaf.
-Set the stroke to white for just now, also make sure there is no fill.
+Set the stroke to white for just now; ensure no fill.

-Step 2: Choose the shape that you just created with the help of the selection tool.
-Click on Object > Path > Simplify and once the Simplify menu comes up, hit the Preview alternative present.
+Step 2: Choose the shape you just created with the help of the selection tool.
+Click on object> Path > Simplify, and once the Simplify menu comes up, hit the Preview alternative present.

-Step 3: Choose the layer which is present in the layers window that holds the shape, and next hit the small option present in the upper right-hand corner as shown below.
+Step 3: Choose the layer in the layers window that holds the shape, and next, hit the small option in the upper right-hand corner, as shown below.
 You will next get a menu where you can choose the Duplicate alternative.
-Redo this step again, so that you have three distinct layers with the shape you created on each layer.
-Label these layers as one, two and three, with one being the second to the layer below it, then two, then three as shown below.
+Redo this step again so you have three distinct layers with the shape you created on each layer.
+Label these layers as one, two, and three, with one being the second to the layer below it, then two, then three, as shown below.

 Step 4: The visibility can be switched off for layers three and two by hitting the eye icon present opposite to them in the layers window.
 Choose the shape present on layer one with the help of the selection tool, and modify the color of the stroke to a saturated and deep hue.
 In this instance, we select a dark yellow color.
 You can raise the width of the stroke to 10 pt present in the stroke window.
 You can also click on Window > Stroke to get there.

-Step 6: And next click on Effect then Blur and Gaussian Blur as shown below.
+Step 6: Next, click on effect, then Blur and Gaussian Blur, as shown below.

-Step 8: Now switch on the visibility of layer two.
-Choose the shape on this layer, then modify its width of the stroke to 4 pt and make sure the color to be a paler version of the one you chose in step 4.
+Step 8: Now, switch on the visibility of layer two.
+Choose the shape on this layer, then modify the width of the stroke to 4 pt and make sure the color is a paler version of the one you chose in step 4.

-Next switch on the visibility of layer three.
-Choose the shape on this layer and here you may require to zoom into the leaf to choose the intended line.
+Next, switch on the visibility of layer three.
+Choose the shape on this layer; you may need to zoom into the leaf to choose the intended line.
 Modify the width of the stroke to 1 pt and set the color to an even paler version of the one you chose in step 4.